openconfig/featureprofiles/feature/platform/transceiver/zr_inventory_test/README.md

     *   With ZR module plugged in the host and properly recognized
     *   Verify the ZR optics inventory is correctly reported via the streaming telemetry paths above.
-    *   Reset the optic through software.
+    *   Reset the optic by enabling and disabling the transceiver state through /components/component/transceiver/config/enabled.
+    *   Wait atleast 20 seconds in between toggling transceiver state.
     *   Verify the ZR optics still reports correct inventory information.
     *   Telemetry subscription should be ON_CHANGE and streamed data should be of type String.

-*   Verify that the modules inventory information is reported correctly when interface and transceiver states are disabled.
+*   Verify that the modules inventory information is reported correctly when interface state is disabled.

     *   With ZR module plugged in the host and properly recognized
-    *   Use /components/component/transceiver/config/enabled and
-        /components/component/transceiver/config/enabled to disable the
-        transceiver and inetrface state, wait 20 seconds.
+    *   Use /interfaces/interface/config/enabled to disable the module interface state, wait 20 seconds.
-    *   Verify the ZR optics inventory information is correctly reported via the streaming telemetry path above in this state.
+    *   Verify the ZR optics inventory information is correctly reported via the streaming telemetry paths above in this state.
     *   Telemetry subscription should be ON_CHANGE and streamed data should be of type String.

+*   Verify the module behaviour when transceiver state is set to disabled.

+    *   With ZR module plugged in the host and properly recognized.
+    *   Use /components/component/transceiver/config/enabled to disable the
+        module transceiver state, wait 20 seconds.
+    *   Verify the ZR module is powered off and no inventory information reported via the streaming telemetry paths above in this state.
+    *   Telemetry subscription should be ON_CHANGE and there should be no streamed inventory data in this state.

 ## Config Parameter coverage